 - Start with back and forth, then left and right, and rotate in both directions.

 The benefits of yoga have been mentioned by various people in a multitude of ways.
-In the second trimester, prenatal yoga can play a vital role in keeping the mother healthy and preparing the body for the baby’s delivery.
-When done right, it can keep you at peace and let you enjoy your pregnancy in a better way.
+In the second trimester, prenatal yoga can play a vital role in keeping the mother healthy and preparing the body for the baby’s birth.
+When done right, it can keep you at peace, and let you enjoy your pregnancy in a healthy way.
+However, it should be noted that prenatal yoga exercises are recommended only if your pregnancy is not high risk, and no medical or surgical abnormalities have been diagnosed.
+Make sure to consult your gynaecologist before you begin prenatal yoga.